AvaloniaUI/AvaloniaUI.DeveloperTools/docs/faq.md

 ## Does it work with Browser/Android/iOS?

 It does work with mobile and browser applications.
-But it requires slightly different setup, mainly - `Developer Tools` application has to be opened manually, as it's impossible to run desktop processes from the sandboxed environment or mobile.
+See [Attaching Browser or Mobile application](./advanced/attaching-browser-or-mobile.md) for more details.

 ## Can I use Developer Tools and DiagnosticsPackage with NativeAOT app?